 Volunteers help set up and monitor mist nets, extract birds from nets, carry birds from nets to a banding station, and record basic ecological data.
-Training in handling, measuring and banding is offered to those interested in developing that skill set, but is not required.
-Volunteers will also have some afternoons free to explore and/or bird the Mindo area, will have the opportunity to participate on the Mindo Christmas Bird Count (CBC) and bird higher elevation Bellavista Reserve at the end of the monitoring project.
+Training in handling, measuring and banding is offered to volunteers interested in developing an avian monitoring skill set.
+Volunteers will also have some free time to explore and/or bird the Mindo area and to bird higher elevation Bellavista Reserve at the end of the monitoring project.

 The cost-share donation of $1650 covers transportation in Ecuador, meals, lodging during the conservation research program, reserve fees, salaries for Ecuadorian cooks and para-biologists, and entrance and lunch at Bellavista Reserve on the final day of the project.
 Airfare to and from Ecuador and expenses in Quito are not included.
-The donation helps cover annual expenses to protect and manage the Las Tangaras Reserve and to provide educational programs about cloud forest wildlife for guests and local people.
+The cost-share donation also contributes to expenses to protect and manage the Las Tangaras Reserve and to provide educational programs about cloud forest wildlife for guests and local people.

 The conservation expedition begins and ends in Quito, Ecuador.
 Contact Dr. Dusti Becker at email@example.com for further details.
 Experience with mist-netting is desirable, but not required.
 Students, recent graduates and others looking for hands-on training and resume building experience will benefit greatly from this project.
 Visit the https://lastangaras.wordpress.com/who-are-we/for more details about Life Net Nature and Reserva Las Tangaras.